-Spent the last week falling down the rabbit hole and all of the sudden things are just clicking in my head.
+Spent the last week falling down the rabbit hole and all of a sudden things are just clicking in my head.
 I found out things I wish my doctor explained to me when I was diagnosed with polycystic ovarian syndrome.
 I have talked about before when I was diagnosed with PCOS and recently have been very public about my weight loss journey.

 Somehow scrolling through TikTok I ended up on PCOStok.
 Every video on my for you page was about PCOS and it got me thinking.
 I want to share 8 things that will blow your mind about PCOS that I learned from TikTok.

 If you do not know what PCOS I will give you a brief summary.
 PCOS stands for Polycystic Ovarian Syndrome.
 PCOS is a common health problem that can affect women.
-It can cause irregular menstrual periods, heavier periods, or not even have a period every month.
+It can cause irregular menstrual periods, heavier periods, or not even having a period every month.
 Which can make it hard for women who are trying to conceive.
 Plain and simple infertility issues.
 There are also a lot of different side effects.
 Some women can get them all or just some.
 The most common side effects are excess hair and acne.

 There is no cure for PCOS.
 It is something you have to learn to manage and learn to reduce the symptoms.
 I got diagnosed back in 2017 and I have had my fair share of ups and downs these past 3 years.

 I was grateful for my doctor being able to tell me what was wrong with me, but her first response to me was that I needed to lose weight.
 Losing weight could benefit me a lot.
 Hearing that news I was excited, I was ready to start.
 My weight kept fluctuating between 10lbs.
 Expressing my concern to her, she suggested I speak with a specialist about gastric bypass.
-I am not against gastric bypass, but I wanted to do it on my own, and if I couldn’t then I would see the specialist.
+I am not against gastric bypass, but I wanted to do it on my own, and if I couldn’t then I would see a specialist.

 She then recommended I see the weight loss doctor in their clinic.
 The doctor suggested an appetite suppressant.
 We explained when I say we, I mean Mike and I. We explained to the doctor that I barely eat as it is.
 Mike eats 3 times the amount I do.
 Explaining that did no good.
 So, I gave in and tried the pills.
 It did nothing, but make me tired and have no energy.

 I was having side effects from the medication my OB-GYN put me on.
 They suggested I stop the medication.
-By stopping the medication meant I stopped having my period.
+Stopping the medication meant I stopped having my period.
 So not having my period, having no energy, and being tired all the time cause frustration and because of this frustration, I gave up.

 2 months ago Mike wanted to start going to the gym.
 I went with him for moral support, but then I decided I needed to lose this weight.
 I will never have a baby if I don’t do anything about it.
 Starting this weight loss journey has been an eye-opener.
 I am back to not being able to lose the first 10lbs.

 My weight keeps fluctuating.
 It has been very frustrating since I have become very determined that this time will be different.
-Making myself very cautious about what I put in my body and how much.
+Made myself very cautious about what I put in my body and how much.
 I don’t eat much as it is, but when I was eating it wasn’t the healthiest.

 Working out was great I loved it and saw some improvements within the first couple of weeks.
-My sciatic stopped bothering me.
+My sciatica stopped bothering me.
 I always had a dull pain in my left butt cheek and had a pull on the side of my left knee.
 Those were gone.

 Changing my eating habits was going to be the hardest part.
-I had to undo 34 years of bad eating habits.
+I have to undo 34 years of bad eating habits.
 If you want to know what I did starting over I will create a separate post about food.
 I can also make a post about the exercises I am doing as well.
 Let me know in the comments.

 But let’s get into the reasons for this post.
 These are 8 things that will blow your mind about PCOS that I learned from TikTok.

 I ended up coming across two profiles that really blew my mind and explained a lot of things I was feeling.
-The first creator is Tallene from pcos.weight.loss and the second is Letisha from thatpcoscoach.
+The first creator is Tallene from PCOS.weight.loss and the second is Letisha from thatpcoscoach.
 Both of these ladies have PCOS as well as many others have made it their mission to spread knowledge and positivity surrounding PCOS.
 Please look them up if you have PCOS and a TikTok.

 Different types of PCOS